 Servers that perform computations or simulations can receive input parameters via a RequestWork message that contains those input parameters.
 After the server has completed its computations, it sends the results as RecordData messages.

-In general the response to a request for data records comes in chunks numbered in sequence, where each chunk has an identifier, chunk_id, and specifies the identifier of the next chunk, next_chunk_id.
+In general, the response to a request for data records comes in chunks numbered in sequence, where each chunk has an identifier, chunk_id, and the response specifies the identifier of the next chunk, next_chunk_id.
 Thus, the chunks form a linked list.
 The sending of additional chunks can be cancelled using a RequestCancel message.
-If the subscribe flag is set when making a request, then the server will respond indefinitely with additional data as the data becomes available, until the subscription is cancelled.
+If the subscribe flag is set when making a request, the server will respond indefinitely with additional data as it becomes available, until the subscription is cancelled.

 Use Cases